cathydutton/cathydutton.github.io/_drafts/2017-03-19-can-we-just-use-css-now?.md

 I started to experiment with Sass around 5 or 6 years ago, and absolutly loved it.

 ### Variables

+Variables allowed me to set property values in one place making branding and theme creation much simpler.

 ### Mixins

+I used mixins to simplify the process of using patterns in my CSS.
+The ability to pass options to a mixin allows the code to remain flexible whilst removing the need to re-write lines of CSS.

 ### Functions

+Functions provided a way to use logic in CSS probably one of the most powerful features of Sass.
+By using functions to create flexible grid layouts the reliance on markup classes was removed, as well as the need for manual calculations.

 ### Nesting

+Nesting allowed for groups of classes to be grouped together forming a dependance tree and form of scoping.
+This is particularly useful for states such as anchors with active, hover and focus states.

+### Sass backlash

 There was of course the inevitable backlash against preprocessrs: